Iximiel/plumed-tutorial-pycv/README.md

 "plumedCalculate" plumed will read the variable returned accordingly to what it was specified in the initialization dict.

-The calculate funtion must, as all the other functions accept a PLMD.PythonCVInterface object as only input.
+The calculate function must, as all the other functions accept a `plumedCommunications.PythonCVInterface` (or a `plumedCommunications.PythonFunction` in case of a pyfunction) object as only input.

 The calculate function must either return a float or a tuple or, in the case of multiple components, a dict whose keys are the name of the components, whose